-- I. Participation in DROP.
-All members of the Florida Retirement System are eligible for DROP.
-Members electing to participate in DROP must meet the eligibility and timeline requirements outlined in Florida Statute. - II.
-Benefits Payable Sick Leave: Employees will be paid terminal pay for accumulated sick leave at retirement, or, if service is terminated by death, to his/her beneficiary.
-Upon election to participate in DROP, and based upon the employee established deferred termination date, previously accumulated sick leave shall be paid the employee according to the salary established at the time of entry into the DROP Program at the rate of 10% per year during the time the person is in DROP with the final payout upon termination.
-Payment shall be made at the end of each 12 month period and final payment in the month following the last day worked. - A. Sick leave will be earned during DROP as prescribed by state statutes.
-Accumulated sick leave earned during DROP participation will be paid to the employee at the end of their DROP participation or as prescribed in any Board approved alternative retirement plan. - B. It is the intent of this policy that an individual entering DROP will be allowed to use sick leave which was accrued prior to their retirement and entrance into DROP.
-The procedures for utilization of such leave shall be as follows: - 1.
-Sick leave earned prior to DROP shall be calculated in accordance with School Board Policy. - 2.
-The value of each sick day will be computed according to the salary established at the time of entry into the DROP Program.
-Should a DROP participant use a sick day(s) accrued prior to entrance into

-DROP, the monetary value of their remaining sick days shall be reduced by the value of the sick days used.
+- 331⁄3% at the end of each 12-month period and final payment in the month following the last day worked - d.
+37 through 48 months - 25% at the end of each 12-month period and final payment in the month following the last day worked - e.
+49 through 60 months - 20% at the end of each 12-month period and final payment in the month following the last day worked - 2.
+Sick leave will be earned during DROP as prescribed by Florida Statutes.
+Accumulated sick leave earned during DROP participation will be paid to the employee at the end of their DROP participation or as prescribed in any Board approved alternative retirement plan. - 3.
+It is in the intent of this policy that an individual entering DROP will be allowed to use sick leave which was accrued prior to their retirement and entrance into DROP.
+The procedures for utilization of such leave shall be as follows: - a.
+Sick leave earned prior to DROP shall be calculated in accordance with School Board policy. - b.
+The value of each sick day will be computed according to the salary established at the time of entry into DROP.
+Should a DROP participant use a sick day(s) accrued prior to entrance into DROP, the monetary value of their remaining sick days shall be reduced by the value of the sick day(s) used. - c.
+Final adjustments in the total amount of compensation for accrued sick leave will be made prior to the final payment at the end of DROP. - B. Annual Leave Employees electing to participate in DROP shall be entitled to terminal pay for accrued annual leave as required by state law, Board policy and/or union contract.
+Upon election to participate in DROP and the employee's election to receive a lump sum payment of accrued annual leave, payment shall be made prior to the effective beginning date of DROP into the tax deferral plan adopted by the school board, and shall then be paid to the employee in accordance with the terms of such plan.

-- 3. Final adjustments in the total amount of compensation for accrued sick leave will be made prior to the final payment at the end of DROP. - III.
-Benefits Payable Annual Leave.
-Employees electing to participate in DROP shall be entitled to terminal pay for accrued annual leave as required by state law, Board Policy and/or union contract.
-Upon election to participate in DROP, and the employee's election to receive a lump-sum payment of accrued annual leave, payment shall be made in the last paycheck prior to the effective beginning date of DROP. - A. Annual leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board Policy may be used during DROP, however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave. - B. Employees will earn annual leave during the DROP period as prescribed by Florida Statute, Board Policy and/or union contract.
-Annual leave accumulated during DROP participation will not be paid to the employee at the end of DROP participation, except to the extent the employee has earned additional annual leave which combined with the original payment does not exceed the maximum lump-sum payment allowed by Board Policy.
+- 1. Annual leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board policy may be used during DROP; however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave. - 2.
+Employees will earn annual leave during the DROP period as prescribed by Florida Statute, Board policy and/or union contract.
+Annual leave accumulated during DROP participation will not be paid to the employee at the end of DROP participation, except to the extent the employee has earned additional annual leave which combined with the original payment does not exceed the maximum lump sum payment allowed by Board policy.